 The fall season is the perfect time to think about all that we are thankful for.
 For many of us, that means looking back on our year, reminiscing about our positive experiences, gaining perspective on obstacles we’ve overcome, and celebrating how much we’ve grown.
-But regardless of what has you reflecting, one thing is clear:

 Finding impactful ways to improve your green footprint is tough—especially if you’re already living mindfully.
 So where do you start?
 Surprisingly, your commute to work might be the answer…if you’re willing to ditch your car.